-- Planning and scheduling capital upgrade and new projects to deliver the defined level of service in the most efficient manner; - Undertake project scoping for all capital upgrade/new projects to identify; - the service delivery 'deficiency', present risk and required timeline for delivery of the upgrade/new asset; - the project objectives to rectify the deficiency including value management for major projects - the range of options, estimated capital and life cycle costs for each option that could address the service deficiency; - management of risks associated with alternative options; - o and evaluate the options against evaluation criteria adopted by Council; and - o select the best option to be included in capital upgrade/new programs. - Review current and required skills base and implement staff acquisition, training and development to meet required construction and project management needs; and - Review management of capital project management activities to ensure we are obtaining best value for resources used.
+- Planning and scheduling capital upgrade and new projects to deliver the defined level of service in the most efficient manner; - Undertake project scoping for all capital upgrade/new projects to identify; - The service delivery 'deficiency', present risk and required timeline for delivery of the upgrade / new asset; - The project objectives to rectify the deficiency including value management for major projects - The range of options, estimated capital and life cycle costs for each option that could address the service deficiency; - Management of risks associated with alternative options; - And evaluate the options against evaluation criteria adopted by Council; and - Select the best option to be included in capital upgrade/new programs. - Review current and required skills base and implement staff acquisition, training and development to meet required construction and project management needs; and - Review management of capital project management activities to ensure we are obtaining best value for resources used.